Month: August 2017

 With all that I think a 3 star review is in order.

-We felt kinda disappointed with the pizza here so we got Little Caesars… twice… and it was so much better.
+We felt kind of disappointed with the pizza here so we got Little Caesars… twice… and it was so much better.

 See y’all next time on…